|Learn how to develop SMART+C objectives (Specific, Measurable, Achievable, Relevant, Timed, and Challenging) for your efforts.|

 - Include all three types of objectives: objectives that measure behavior change, community outcomes, and those that measure important parts of the planning process.

-Let's look at one more example of some objectives; these goals come from an organization focusing on preventing adolescent substance abuse.
+Let's look at one more example of some objectives; these goals come from an organization focusing on preventing adolescent substance use.

-Objectives developed by an adolescent substance abuse prevention initiative
+Objectives developed by an adolescent substance use prevention initiative

 Review the objectives your organization has created